Elao/form.js/doc/choice.md

 ```

 The filter method accepts a second parameter 'matcher': `filter(filter, matcher)`
-The matcher is a callback function that will be called on each option and that should return weither or not the option match the given filter.
+The matcher is a callback function that will be called on each option.
+It should return whether the option matches the given filter.

-The default matcher juste tests that the option value is contained in the given filter:
+The default matcher just tests that the option value is contained in the given filter:

 ```javascript
 function(filter, option)